Search official government public records, criminal records, court records, and background check resources for Whitewater, Montana.

 Whitewater voters are served by the Phillips County Elections Office, administered by the Phillips County Clerk and Recorder at 314 South 2nd Avenue East, Malta, MT 59538, phone (406) 654-1452.
 This office handles voter registration, election administration, and ballot processing for all county and state elections.
 Montana residents can register online at https://sosmt.gov/elections/vote/ through the Secretary of State's website, by mail, or in person at the Phillips County office.

 To register to vote in Whitewater, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Phillips County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
-For local municipal elections in Whitewater, contact the Phillips County Clerk's office for schedules and ballot information.
+For local county and state elections (Whitewater is an unincorporated community in Phillips County and does not hold municipal elections), contact the Phillips County Clerk's office for schedules and ballot information.

 Property records for Whitewater, Montana are maintained by the Phillips Montana Department of Revenue's Office and the Phillips County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Phillips County, including parcels in Whitewater.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Phillips County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Phillips County offices at the county courthouse.
 The Phillips County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Whitewater, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Phillips County Clerk's office issues marriage licenses and maintains marriage records for Phillips County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.